thumbor/thumbor/docs/usage.rst

 have no idea about the original image dimensions.

-Keep in mind that it won't enlarge your image in case it is smaller than the specified "E" withd and "F" height!
+Keep in mind that it won't enlarge your image in case it is smaller than the specified "E" width and "F" height!
 One way of getting the image in the size requested is to use the :doc:`filling` filter.

 Image Size